pac4j/jee-pac4j/README.md

 ### 2.0 -> 3.0

-The `FilterHelper` can be used to programmatically define filters, using an injected `Config`.
+The `FilterHelper` can be used to programmatically define filters and mappings, using an injected `Config`.

 The `WebContext` and the `ProfileManager` are automatically produced by the `Pac4jProducer` and the `HttpServletResponseProducer` (based on JSF) and can be injected wherever they are needed.